 Make a batch or two of different flavors and save them the freezer wrapped in parchment in their own plastic bags.
 This keeps them fresh for up to four weeks.

-Enjoy these low carb fudgesicles on the deck while everyone else is eating ice cream and quietly revel in the fact that they won’t blow your diet.
+Enjoy these delicious chocolate ice pops on the deck while everyone else is eating ice cream and quietly revel in the fact that they won’t blow your diet.
 Or share them with the whole family without worrying about overloading the kids with sugar!

 - 2 cups heavy whipping cream